© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Poundbury Camp, associated monuments and section of Roman aqueduct. is a scheduled monument protected by Historic England under reference 1013337.
 View the official record →

-Poundbury Camp is a hillfort located near Dorchester in Dorset, England.
+Poundbury Camp is a late Iron Age hillfort situated near Dorchester in Dorset, England, constructed during the first century BC.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013337.

 Poundbury Camp, associated monuments and section of Roman aqueduct. is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013337.